 - Using a pastry brush, brush the melted butter over the stuffed edges of your dough and sprinkle with garlic salt.

 - Bake for about 15-17 minutes, or until golden brown around the edges.
-You can also use a spatula or fork to carefully lift up the pizza to check and see if the bottom of your crust is golden brown.
-Let cool for about 5 minutes before slicing.
+Use a spatula or fork to carefully lift up the pizza to check and see if the bottom of your crust is golden brown.
+Once cooked, remove from the oven and let cool for about 5 minutes before slicing.
 Enjoy!

 Notes